Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

-\begin{proof} Let $\Gamma=S/F_N$.
-Let $K$ be the quotient of $H_1(F_N;\bbZ/3\bbZ)$ by the subgroup generated by the image of all edge groups of $\Gamma$.
-As $S$ is a minimal $\Zmax$-splitting, for each terminal vertex $v$ of $\Gamma$, the group $G_v$ is not cyclic.
-It follows that the image $K_v$ of $G_v$ in $K$ is non-trivial.
-Moreover, if $v,v'$ are distinct terminal vertices, then $K_v\cap K_{v'}$ is trivial, so in particular $K_v\neq K_{v'}$.
+We claim that for $v'\neq v$, the images of $G_v$ and $G_{v'}$ in $K$ are distinct.
+Let $\tilde Q$ be the quotient of $F_N$ by the normal subgroups generated by all edge groups and all vertex groups of $\Gamma$ except $v$, and let $Q=H_1(\tilde Q;\bbZ/3\bbZ)$ be the corresponding quotient of $K$.
+Since the image of $G_{v'}$ in $Q$ is trivial for all $v'\neq v$, it suffices to show that the image of $G_v$ in $Q$ is non-trivial.
+Now, $\tilde Q_v$ is the free product of $G_v/\ngrp{G_e}$ by the fundamental group of the graph underlying $\Gamma$.
+It follows that the image of $G_v$ in $Q$ is non-trivial which proves our claim.

 Since $H$ acts trivially on $K$, it follows that $H$ acts as the identity on the set of terminal vertices of $\Gamma$.
 This concludes the proof if $\Gamma$ is a tree.

 Otherwise, let $\Gamma_0\subseteq \Gamma$ be the core of $\Gamma$, i.e.\ the union of embedded loops.
 If $\Gamma_0$ is not a circle, then $H$ acts as the identity on $\Gamma_0$ because it acts as the identity on $H_1(\Gamma_0;\bbZ/3\bbZ)$.
 This implies that $H$ acts as the identity on $\Gamma$.
 If $\Gamma_0$ is a circle, then $H$ acts on $\Gamma_0$ by orientation-preserving homeomorphisms because it acts trivially on $H_1(\Gamma_0;\bbZ/3\bbZ)$.
 So it suffices to prove that $H$ fixes a point in $\Gamma_0$.
 Since $H$ fixes all terminal points, this is clearly the case if $\Gamma\neq \Gamma_0$ so we can assume that $\Gamma$ itself is a circle.
-By \cite[Proposition~6.6]{Hor1}, $\Gamma$ has at least one Grushko vertex, and Lemma \ref{lemma:ia-nice} shows that this vertex is fixed by $H$, concluding the proof. \end{proof}
+By \cite[Proposition~6.6]{Hor1}, $\Gamma$ has at least one vertex whose vertex group admits a non-trivial free splitting relative to incident edge groups.
+Lemma \ref{lemma:ia-nice} shows that this vertex is fixed by $H$, concluding the proof. \end{proof}